SymmetryLabs/SLStudio/README.md

 This repo uses Git-LFS.
 In order to clone it:

-  - `git -version` must be 2.15 or higher.
+  - Git version 2.15 or higher must be installed.
+Use `git --version` to check.

   - Git-LFS must be installed.